FreeWeibo: History

 The founder of the site goes by the name "Martin Johnson".
 According to Deutsche Welle, he describes his mission as: breaking Chinese Internet censorship and creating a free Internet.
 The establishment of the FreeWeibo site specifically targets system-deleted posts on Sina Weibo, Twitter, and other large community websites, since around 12 percent of all posts for other Weibo platforms are removed by censors.

 Concept

 The United States magazine Quartz reported that one of the three founders of the site, "Charlie Smith", said out of concern about the CCP's censorship, they established in 2011 the Chinese website GreatFire with the aim to provide a resource to clearly show what was blocked.

 Operation

 "Martin Johnson" said that, like all major sites in China, Sina Weibo employs its own censors.
 They would manually remove content deemed sensitive, as automatic filtering cannot catch all such posts.
 Many comments are live for a few minutes or even hours before they are reviewed and deleted, so FreeWeibo makes use of this loophole and collect those posts.
 "Charlie Smith" said that they copy every Sina Weibo post, but this approach requires a huge storage capacity.
 According to the Deutsche Welle report, to access the FreeWeibo page from within China, people must use VPN software to bypass the authorities.

-FreeWeibo gathers data directly from Sina Weibo as well as from WeiboScope, which is a project by the Journalism and Media Studies Centre at the University of Hong Kong.